david-neil-hargreaves/exchange-rates/exchange-rates-server/README.md

 * Lombok v1.18.12 "Envious Ferret" is installed. https://projectlombok.org/

 ### Installing Lombok in Other IDEs
-Lombok can be installed in ther IDEs.
+Lombok can be installed in other IDEs.
 However, the installation process varies by IDE.

 ## Further Development
-Productionising of the system e.g. configuration of the host, port etc.
+* Productionising of the system e.g. configuration of the host, port etc.
+* Testing in multiple devices.
+* Performance testing and tuning.

 ## Built With
 [Maven](https://maven.apache.org/) - Dependency Management

 ## Authors
-David Hargreaves# exchange-rates-server
+David Hargreaves